analogdevicesinc/ai8x-training/README.md

    Training might succeed after reducing the batch size, reducing image dimensions, or pruning the dataset.
 Unfortunately, the only real fix for this issue is more system RAM.
 In the example, `kinetics_get_datasets()` from `datasets/kinetics.py` states “The current implementation of using 2000 training and 150 test examples per class at 240×240 resolution and 5 frames per second requires around 50 GB of RAM.”

+6. On CUDA-capable machines, the training script by default uses PyTorch 2.0’s [`torch.compile()` feature](https://pytorch.org/docs/stable/generated/torch.compile.html) which improves execution speed.
+However, some models may not support this feature.
+It can be disabled using the command line option
+   `--compiler-mode none`
+   Disabling `torch.compile()` may also be necessary when using AMD ROCm acceleration.

 ### Example Training Session